 The Effects of Sleep (or a Lack Thereof)

-The Centers for Disease Control recommends adults between the ages of 18 and 60 sleep at least seven hours every night.
+The Centers for Disease Control and Prevention recommends adults between the ages of 18 and 60 sleep at least seven hours every night.
 However, data from a 2014 Behavior Risk Factor Surveillance System found that more than one-third of adults reported insufficient sleep.
 “We don’t respect sleep.
 We don’t value sleep.
 Lack of sleep can put us at increased risk of diabetes, CV, depression, which is similar to the risks we see with psoriasis,” says Dr. Bhutani.
 “Sleep affects our mental health 100 percent.”

 Dr. Bhutani has had first-hand experience witnessing the power of sleep.
 “This research has been very interesting,” she says.
 “My interest in sleep and psoriasis was triggered by a patient with stubborn palmoplantar psoriasis.
 He was a guitarist, and the plaques on his palms were affecting his playing.
 Once his sleep improved, so did his palmoplantar psoriasis.
-The old teaching was that poor sleep was an outcome of mood disorder, where new, more contemporary teaching is showing that sleep is both a consequence and cause of mood disorders.”
+The old teaching was that poor sleep was an outcome of mood disorder, whereas new, more contemporary teaching is showing that sleep is both a consequence and cause of mood disorders.”

-The connection between mind and body and how that may be related to psoriasis flares, mental stress and disease worsening is an area of growing research and increasing importance.
+The connection between mind and body and how that may be related to psoriasis flares, mental stress, and disease worsening is an area of growing research and increasing importance.
 “We know sleep can affect the immune system,” says Dr. Bhutani.
 Research has shown that sleep deprivation can lead to increased levels of inflammatory cytokines, such as IL-1, IL-6, TNF-a, and C-reactive protein.
 These increases can lead to further activation of the inflammatory cascade.
 “Studies in patients with rheumatoid arthritis and irritable bowel disease who experience sleep disturbance have shown cytokines increases, including TNF alpha and IL1.
 In a study in mice with psoriasis, sleep-deprived mice had increased inflammatory cytokines,” says Dr. Bhutani, who is in the process of designing a study to look further into sleep and psoriasis.

 Health care providers may be the first to recognize patients' changes in mental status.
-“It is really important to remember that psoriasis patients are at higher risk for mood disorders, anxiety, Seasonal Affective Disorder, depression and suicidal ideation, among others.
+“It is really important to remember that psoriasis patients are at higher risk for mood disorders, anxiety, Seasonal Affective Disorder, depression, and suicidal ideation, among others.
 We [health care providers] have longitudinal relationships with patients, so we may notice differences and can ask questions.
 It’s important to ask a patient how their mood has been or how have they been doing.
 Open-ended questions can open the flood gates,” says Dr. Bhutani.
 She also adds that validated mental health questionnaires exist but suggests not getting too caught up in those.

 Health care providers may also want to inquire about patients’ sleep.
 Dr. Bhutani recommends asking about sleep quantity and quality.
 “It’s important to ask if patients are waking up multiple times or having trouble falling asleep.
 Health care providers can dig into what may be causing sleep disturbances, which may lead to the discovery of an undiagnosed issue, such as sleep apnea or anxiety.”